Employment and Skills Support

 Please click below to see the support we offer

-The Transport Academy provides all the required training and testing to enable participants to acquire the Category C / HGV Class 2 or Category D / PCV bus licence and supports them to compete for professional driver roles with local employers.
+The Transport Academy provides all the required training to enable participants to acquire the Category C / HGV Class 2 or Category D / PCV bus licence and supports them to compete for professional driver roles with local employers.

-Places are limited, to progress to the selection process, potential candidates must:
+Places are limited, to progress to the selection process, candidates must:

 - Reside within the Mid & East Antrim Borough Council Area.